AlanYangYi/Angular_Deviation_Diffuser/Computational Results/README.md

 - **(b):** Using angle deviation as data flow.
 This figure highlights how the angle distributions evolve during the denoising process for the dark state system.

-## Repository Organization
-All figures are stored in the `figures/` directory.
-Supplementary figures are prefixed with "S" to distinguish them from main figures.
-Descriptions here can guide interpretation and correlate with the relevant sections of the associated paper.

-For questions or additional information, please contact the repository maintainers.